Skip to main content

 InputCommentsDefault

-Cluster IDThe unique identifier for the cluster
+Cluster IDThe unique identifier for the Databricks cluster.

 Get Cluster